dsestero/jboss/README.markdown

 ##Usage

-The basic usage is as follows:
+The basic usage is as in the following example:

 ```
 include jboss::jboss_8